MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/delegated-admin.md

 If you don't need delegated admin help continuously, you can (temporarily) restrict access for the partner users into your environment.
 There are several approaches you could take to limit partner access:

 - Disable a specific delegated admin user within the [!INCLUDE [prod_short](../developer/includes/prod_short.md)] environment.
-For more information, see [How to remove a user's access](/dynamics365/business-central/ui-how-users-permissions#to-remove-a-users-access-to-the-system).
+Learn more in [How to remove a user's access](/dynamics365/business-central/ui-how-users-permissions#to-remove-a-users-access-to-the-system).
-- Remove some or all permissions from the license configurations for delegated administrators to prevent any new delegated administrator users from being assigned those permissions when they first log in to an environment.
-For more information, see [Configure permissions based on licenses](/dynamics365/business-central/ui-how-users-permissions#licensespermissions).
+- Remove some or all permissions from the license configurations for delegated administrators to prevent any new delegated administrator users from being assigned those permissions when they first sign in to an environment.
+Learn more in [Configure permissions based on licenses](/dynamics365/business-central/ui-how-users-permissions#licensespermissions).
-- Disable all partners from accessing and administering specific environments in your tenant, or allowlist only specific partners to do so if you have GDAP relationships with multiple partners.
-For more information, see [Manage Access to Environments](tenant-admin-center-manage-access.md).
+- Disable all partners from accessing and administering specific environments in your tenant, or allowlist only specific partners for access if you have GDAP relationships with multiple partners.
+Learn more in [Manage Access to Environments](tenant-admin-center-manage-access.md).
-- Accept only short-lived GDAP relationships that do not auto-extend whenever a partner has a specific temporary need to access or administer your environments.
+- Accept only short-lived GDAP relationships that don't auto-extend whenever a partner has a specific temporary need to access or administer your environments.
 Internal Global Administrators can view and disable GDAP relationships in the Microsoft 365 Admin Center.
-For more information, see [Customers delegate administration privileges to partners](/partner-center/customers_revoke_admin_privileges) in the Partner Center content.
+Learn more at [Customers delegate administration privileges to partners](/partner-center/customers_revoke_admin_privileges) in the Partner Center content.

-If your organization decides to terminate a GDAP relationship with a partner or to switch to another partner, you must make sure that some settings that your current partner may have set up in your [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] are removed.
-For more information, see [Cleaning up settings](tenant-admin-center.md#cleaning-up-settings).
+If your organization decides to terminate a GDAP relationship with a partner or to switch to another partner, you must make sure that some settings that your current partner might have set up in your [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] are removed.
+Learn more in [Cleaning up settings](tenant-admin-center.md#cleaning-up-settings).

 ## See also